 05 of 07

 With names like cigar plant (Cuphea ignea), candy corn plant (Cuphea micropetala) and batface flower (Cuphea llavea), you can already tell that these plants are lots of fun.
-Best of all, Cupheas all produce loads of narrow hummingbird-attracting blooms on upright stems throughout the hottest days of summer!
-Place taller ones at the back of a sunny container garden or use them in combinations where their finely-textured foliage and flowers can pop against broad-leaved ‘thrillers’ such as cannas....
-Other cupheas to look for include the chartreuse leaved form of Cuphea hyssopifolia, the delicate Cuphea cyanea and the coral-colored blooms of ‘David Verity’.
+Best of all, Cupheas all produce loads of narrow hummingbird-attracting blooms on upright stems throughout the hottest days of summer.
+Place taller ones at the back of a sunny container garden or use them in combinations where their finely-textured foliage and flowers can pop against broad-leaved "thrillers" such as cannas.

 06 of 07

 Hummingbirds and butterflies salivate over the wispy and boldly colorful blooms of salvia and so will you.
-The most common salvia offered as an annual is Salvia splendens, but when compared to the rest, is rather boring.
-Instead, look for a rainbow of color in these salvias; from the fiery orange-red blooms of ‘Caribbean Coral’ to the fuzzy bright maroon spires of Mexican bush sage (Salvia leucantha); and from the refreshing cobalt hues of ‘Black and Blue’ and ‘Indigo Spires’ to the feathery... chartreuse-colored spikes of ‘Limelight’.
-Each adds an air of informality and relaxation to the container garden with its brushstrokes of vivid blooms.
+The most common salvia offered as an annual is Salvia splendens, but when it's compared to the rest, it's rather boring.
+Instead, look for rainbow-colored salvia.
+Some favorites:

 07 of 07

-Before you get started with one of these fabulous flowers, be advised that they are all tropicals and will turn to mush in the event of a frost or hard freeze, depending on the plant in question.
+Before you get started with one of these fabulous flowers, be advised that they are all tropicals and will turn to mush in the event of a frost or hard freeze.
 Either bring them to a sunny window before the first frost or treat them like annuals, collecting seed and starting from scratch in spring.
-All of the plants listed above will bloom in summer, and many will bloom from spring until fall.
-While these plants can tolerate drought in the landscape, container gardeners must keep them watered at all times to keep them from burning to a crisp in the summer sun.
-But don’t let that stop you!
-They’re totally worth it.